Michael Arceneaux is a Houston-bred, Howard-educated writer currently living in Harlem.

-While majoring in broadcast journalism at Howard University he took on a number of internships spanning difference facets of the media — including stints at Radio One, C-SPAN, the now-defunct Blender magazine, and MTV News Online.
-And shortly before graduating college Michael also took part in a comedy writing program founded by Chris Rock and sponsored by Comedy Central.
+While attending Howard University, Michael held internship positions at Radio One, C-SPAN, the now-defunct Blender magazine, and MTV News Online.
+He also took part in a comedy-writing program founded by Chris Rock and sponsored by Comedy Central.

 Since Michael is getting tired of writing about himself in third person feel free to contact me I mean him at firstname.lastname@example.org.